tromey/emacs-ffi/README.md

 # Partial To-Do List

+* Use the module API properly and avoid things like the `CHECK_BOOL_VECTOR` call.
+Some of these don't actually work on failure because Emacs doesn't use `-export-dynamic`.

 * Add nice support for varargs calls.
 The main issue is that the types have to be described at each call, and it would be good to have an easy way to describe this in Lisp.